colorizenl/multimedialib/readme.md

 loading time.

 MultimediaLib includes a command line tool that can be used to create a sprite atlas from a directory of images.
-This is done using the `SpriteAtlasPacker` that is includes as part of the library, and supports the following arguments:
+This is done using the `SpriteAtlasPacker` that is included as part of the library, and supports the following arguments:

 | Name        | Required | Description                                                       |